 What will be covered?

-Each session currently has a suggested topic, a host and some structure to get the group underway (listed below).
+Each session has a suggested topic, a host and some structure to get the group underway.
 However, members can decide what is going to best benefit them and the others and re-contract.
 Each have some structure - for example: a topic discussion with break-out/small group activities; team coaching practice using a fishbowl approach or mutual learning.

 Who can attend?

-Community of Practice members will be graduates of any team coaching training program - AoEC, CMI, Renewal Associates, GTCI, IECL, ORSC, 6 team conditions and/or Turner International.
+Community of Practice members will be graduates of any team coaching training program - AoEC, CMI, Renewal Associates, GTCI, IECL, ORSC, 6 team conditions and/or Turner International, to name a few.
 You could be an internal or external team coach or team leader.
-It is unknown at this stage how many people will enrol in the COP.
+It is unknown how many people will enrol in a COP.
 The opportunity here is for a large group of team coaches so there is diversity, growth and advancement on offer.
 There will be opportunities for special interest groups, smaller learning forums and/or break out discussions as the COP forms.
 There could be scope to have niches by interest, experience and/or approaches.

 What is the time commitment?